Paper Craft for Beginners | Essential Supply List

 I really want you to feel the same way in your craft space, so… I’ve put together this list of my absolute favourite organisation pieces.
 These are the things I could NOT do without in my space and I hope they help you create a space you love too!

-How CLEVER are these Clear Shelf Dividers?
+4. How CLEVER are these Clear Shelf Dividers?
 They are super durable, made of high quality clear plastic and allow you to divide up the space on shelves for better organization.
 These ones simply slide over the bottom part of the shelf snuggly so they are very secure and stay in place.
-I use them to divide up my upright paper storage.
+I use them to organise my stamp platforms and punch boards and to organise my 12 x 12 papers and store them vertically.
+These are a MUST HAVE!**

 *Please note: Descriptions contains affiliate links.
 If you take action after clicking a link, (buy something or sign up for example) I will earn a small commission.
 By doing so you are helping to support the blog.
 Rest assured that I only link to products I personally use, trust and love.
 As an Amazon Associate I earn from qualifying purchases.